 This was our third Manhattan Short Film festival.
 Our first we enjoyed at the Capital in downtown York, PA.
 Last year we went to a nice little theater in Harrisburg, PA called Midtown Cinema.
 They had an old movie projector out in the lobby which I enjoyed seeing.
-Last years Manhattan short film that I enjoy the most was “Just Go.”
-It was about a guy who was in a wheelchair with no legs who went after three thieves that stole this ladies purse.
+Last year’s Manhattan short film that I enjoy the most was “Just Go.”
+It was about a guy who was in a wheelchair with no legs who went after three thieves that stole this ladies’ purse.
 It was amazing how he went after them.
 At the end of the movie, we learned this guy is for real and plays sports.
 There as a quote at the end of the movie that I really loved.
 “Go after your dreams, even if you have to crawl.”

 This year we enjoyed Manhattan Short Movie Film Festival in Lancaster, PA at Zoetropolis.
 This is the 21st Annual Manhattan Short Film Festival.
 The location was perfect for us because close by was a Vietnamese Eatery called Sprout Rice & Noodles.
-My daughter and I had some very yummy fried eggs rolls and my had Pho which she enjoyed so much.
-There was a lot of summer rolls to choose from on the menu, but I’m a fan of fried instead of the summer rolls.
+My daughter and I had some very yummy fried eggs rolls and my wife had Pho which she enjoyed so much.
+There were a lot of summer rolls to choose from on the menu, but I’m a fan of fried instead of the summer rolls.
 We walked from there to Zoetropolis which is only a block away.